brittbot-bgates/brittbot-bgates/README.md

 - 👀 I’m interested in:
 	- Linux
 		- I use Fedora as my daily driver.
-		- I've used CentOS for servers but no longer (haven't chosen a replacement OS yet).
+		- I use CentOS for servers.
 	- Programming Languages:
 		- Python
 		- Javascript